kb

 Search and filtering became intuitive

-86% successfully refined results using filters (up from 22%).
-Users preferred tag-based exploration over month archives, describing it as more relevant and easier to browse.
+86% successfully refined results using filters, up from 22%.
+Users preferred tag-based exploration over month archives.

 7 of 8